AssafGolani/Naive-TcpServer/README.md

 # Naive-TcpServer
-A naive TcpServer written in JAVA
+A naive TcpServer written in JAVA for future use